ybonnetain/automobile/README.md

 ## Running

-Run the stack in dev mode
+1. Run the stack in dev mode

-- Appium must started
+- Appium must be started

 - Required device must be booted

-- Then run tests suites with `appium & npm run <ios|android>`
+- Then run tests suites with `npm run <ios|android>`

-Run the stack from a CI script with `./run-<ios|android>` (it runs everything as configured)
+2. Mount the stack and run all suites from a CI script

+- iOS simulator run with `./run-ios-with-sim.sh`

+- Android emulator TODO

 ## Features